splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 To make it easier to spot correlations between events and metric values, you can display a vertical line along with the event marker.
 This line is color-coded just like the event marker at the bottom of the chart.
 To add vertical lines to the markers on the chart, select :ref:`Show events as lines<event-lines>` on the :strong:`Chart Options` tab.

-.. tip:: You can also :ref:`overlay event markers<dashboard-event-overlay>` onto charts that are displayed on a dashboard.
+.. note:: You can also :ref:`overlay event markers<dashboard-event-overlay>` onto charts that are displayed on a dashboard.

 .. _chart-manual-events: